-ITI has listed the services it believes are of value to Kentucky telephone users, although it has not demonstrated that there is any significant demand for these services in Kentucky.
+Kentucky telephone users, although it has not demonstrated that there is any significant demand for these services in Kentucky.
 However, the Commission has established the policy of allowing competition within selected service markets when such competition could be expected to be in the overall public interest.
-In the 24, 1988 Order, the Commission recognized that "AT&T's Auaust [AT&T Communications of the South Central States, Inc.] many competitors, in seeking to compete for the full range of services offered by AT&T, are likely to seek expansion into the offering of operator-assisted services" and concluded that such ultimately be beneficial to ratepavers.9 competition may Therefore, the Commission is of the opinion that it is not necessary for ITI to demonstrate that competition in the operator services market is in the public interest, but rather that ITI must demonstrate that it can provide these services in a manner that is consistent with the public interest.
-In the Order ITI's request for intrastate authority, the Commission denving expressed its concerns that the manner in which ITI provided service was not consistent with the public interest.
-ITI has responded to these concerns and has proposed solutions that, in estimation, should alleviate them.
-Nevertheless, the its Commission is of the opinion that these proposals are insufficient to protect the public interest, and is therefore reluctant to grant ITI the authority to operate.
-However, the Commission is persuaded by ITI's argument that rather "than denying a certificate of convenience and necessity to a reseller such as ITI, this Commission should permit competitive operator services under guidelines to protect the public interest."10 Therefore, the Commission will allow ITI to operate, but only under the restrictions delineated in this Order.
-The Commission is of the opinion that because of the characteristics of ITI's operations, primarily its lack of a formal, prearranged relationship with the actual users of its services, the conditions of service ordered herein are necessary in order for the service being offered to be in the public interest, and that without such restrictions, the Commission would not allow ITI to operate.
-The Commission notes that the reguirements imposed in this Order are similar to those mandated by several other states.11 The Commission will monitor the effectiveness of these restrictions and may make further modifications to either increase or decrease these restrictions as the situation warrants.
+In the August 24, 1988 Order, the Commission recognized that "AT&T's [AT&T Communications of the South Central States, Inc.] many competitors, in seeking to compete for the full range of services offered by AT&T, are likely to seek expansion into the offering of operator-assisted services" and concluded that such beneficial to ratepavers.9 ultimately mav be Therefore, the Commission is o£ the opinion that it is not necessary for ITI to demonstrate that competition in the operator services market is in the public interest, but rather that ITI must demonstrate that it can provide these services in a manner is consistent with the public interest.
+In the Order denying ITI's request for intrastate authority, the Commission expressed its concerns that the manner in which ITI provided service was not consistent with the public interest.
+ITI has responded to these concerns and has proposed solutions that, in should alleviate them. estimation.
+Nevertheless, the Commission is of the opinion that these proposals are insufficient to protect the public interest, and is therefore reluctant to grant ITI the authority to operate.
+However, the Commission is persuaded by ITI's argument that rather "than denying a certificate of convenience and necessity to a reseller ITI, this Commission should permit competitive operator services under guidelines to protect the public interest."10 the Commission will allow ITI to operate, but only under the restrictions delineated in this Order.
+The Commission is of the opinion that because of the characteristics of ITI's lack of a formal, prearranged operations. primarily its relationship with the actual users of its services, conditions of service ordered herein are necessary in order for the service being offered to be in the public interest, and that without such restrictions, the Commission would not allow ITI to operate.
+The Commission notes that the requirements imposed in this Order are similar to those mandated by several other states.
+11 The Commission will monitor the effectiveness of these restrictions and may make further modifications to either increase or decrease these restrictions as the situation warrants.

-9 The Commission also indicated that "any competition in the IXC market approved by this Commission should benefit the users of those services."
+The Commission also indicated that "any competition in the IXC market approved by this Commission should benefit the users of those services."